 |·||Growing prudently by addressing new opportunities in the market;|

-Mr. Zwillinger has been and continues to be instrumental in accomplishing these goals.
+Ms. Cowell and Messrs.
+Masters and Sherman have been and continue to be instrumental in accomplishing these goals.

 The Audit Committee membership is as follows: